markets/sudo_rails/README.md

 ### Callbacks

-You can subscribe to different events via the `callbacks` option.
-Each callback must be a `lambda`, which will receive 1 argument: the controller instance (`context`).
+You can subscribe to different lifecycle events via the `callbacks` option.
+Each callback must be a `lambda`, which will receive 1 argument, the controller instance (`context`).

 You can subscribe to the following events:

 - `:invalid_sudo_session`: fired when the confirmation page is rendered, because there is no valid sudo session.
 Be careful!
 If the page is re-submitted or the password is invalid, the confirmation page will be rendered again and this event will be fired again too.
 - `:new_sudo_session`: fired when a new sudo session is started.